-Revised August, 2017.
+Revised August 2019.
 This calendar is subject to change by the appropriate authorities.
+This is an abridged version of the Academic Calendar.
 For the full and most up-to-date calendar, visit https://sta.uwi.edu/registration/academiccalendar.asp

 MESSAGE FROM THE DEAN